qboards/kicad-boards/bb-soic-ssop-16/README.md

 # QBoard BB-SOIC-SSOP-16

-Breakout board for SOIC/SSOP packages up to 16 pins.
-Uses extra long and wide pads so a lot of different packages should fit
+Breakout board for SOIC/SSOP IC packages up to 16 pins.
+Uses extra long and wide pads so a lot of different packages should fit.

 Package properties: